fpereiro/gotoB/tutorial/tutorial.md

 The first browsers had no JS.
 They simply loaded HTML pages that were fully static.
 In these static HTML pages, the only interaction a user could do was to click on a link, which would then take them to another page.

 JS was developed in the mid-1990s as a [scripting language](https://en.wikipedia.org/wiki/Scripting_language) to add dynamic aspects to web pages.
 Initially developed for Netscape, JS soon found its way to Internet Explorer.
-Thus, JS became available in the two most popular browsers.
-In time, JS became a web standard and is today available on practically every browser.
+Thus, JS became available in the two most popular browsers of that time.
+Eventually, JS became a web standard and is today available on practically every browser.

 Early on, a typical function enabled by JS was validation of inputs in forms.
 If a page required you to enter an email (say), and you entered something that has no `@` sign, JS could add a nice message next to the field so that you could correct it before submitting the data.